zenpk/dorm-system/README.md

 ### Build the microservices

-Use Makefile to build all executable files in one command
+Use Makefile to build all executable files in one command:

 ```shell
 make -C cmd build-all